ceph/ceph/doc/cephfs/cache-configuration.rst

 The MDS also keeps track of whether sessions are quiescent.
-If a client session is not utilizing its capabilities or is otherwise quiet, the MDS will begin recalling state from the session even if its not under cache pressure.
+If a client session is not utilizing its capabilities or is otherwise quiet, the MDS will begin recalling state from the session even if it's not under cache pressure.
 This helps the MDS avoid future work when the cluster workload is hot and cache pressure is forcing the MDS to recall state.
 The expectation is that a client not utilizing its capabilities is unlikely to use those capabilities anytime